huntermhopkins/data-analysis-projects/Gunner Evaluation/README.md

 #### Model Creation
 Using regression techniques, I will attempt to grade each gunner in two areas: before the ball is caught and after the ball is caught.
 To grade them before the ball is caught, I will be using a logistic regression model to estimate each gunners' probability of causing a fair catch.
 Forcing a fair catch is one of the most favorable outcomes for the punting team as it doesn't allow the receiving team to advance the ball at all.

 I created two logistic models to compare using forward-stepwise selection.
 This is a process of adding variables into the model one-by-one to select the variables with the most predictive power.
 The first model was selected using Akaike information criterion (AIC) as the selection criterion.
+The final variables

 <details>
 <summary>Show/Hide</summary>